chetasr/tag/README.md

 Use `pip install -r requirements.txt` to install the dependencies.
 The project also needs the [Chromaprint](https://github.com/acoustid/chromaprint) tool to work.

+Head over to [AcoustID](https://acoustid.org/) and get an API key for the app to calculate fingerprints.

 ## how to use

 Run the script with your mp3 files